Gillou38/Drying-open-source-solution/README.md

 #### Convection system
 The choice of the convection depend of the product to be dried, the speed of the drying and the thickness of the food's layer
-- Natural
+- Natural: work with rising warm airflow
-- Forced
+- Forced: work with an system which create airflow.
+For aromatic and medicinal plants, two kind of sizing of the system can be identified, to dry:
-  - Fine layer
+  - Fine layer: only one layer of product on the trays
-  - Thick layer
+  - Thick layer: around 10 or 15 centimeters of product on the trays

 #### Air flow drying system:
 - Air exchange